 - More discomfort during recovery with PRK

-- PRK is preferable for people engaged in high-impact activities such as contact sports, due to risk of flap dislocation with LASIK
+- PRK is preferable for people engaged in high-impact activities, such as contact sports, due to the risk of flap dislocation with LASIK

 - PRK typically costs less than LASIK

 These procedures are modified PRK and LASIK techniques.
-LASEK involves using an alcohol solution to loosen the corneal epithelium and form a thin flap, significantly thinner than that of LASIK.
+LASEK involves using an alcohol solution to loosen the corneal epithelium.
+This forms a thin flap (significantly thinner than that of LASIK).

-Instead of alcohol, epi-LASIK uses a mechanical epithelial separator to create a thin flap.
-Avoiding the use of alcohol preserves more of the epithelial tissue.
+Epi-LASIK uses a mechanical epithelial separator to create the flap.
+Not using alcohol preserves more of the epithelial tissue.

 Benefits of these procedures include: